JSAcevedos/calistopia-backend/README.md

 Add changes

-When you add a change in the code to apply this to the docker, will need to run the follow command when run the conatiner.
+If you'd like to add a dependency, you can add it in the requirements.txt file and run the following changes to apply changes.

 ```
 $ docker-compose up --build